Esri/arcade-expressions/any/attributeFromLargestArea.md

 ## Use cases

-To suggest a value from a majority intersection
+To suggest a value from a majority intersection.
+For instance, when drawing a polygon, return the county name for which the majority of the new polygon is in.

 ## Workflow